amacneil/dbmate/README.md

 It is recommended to check this file into source control, so that you can easily review changes to the schema in commits or pull requests.
 It's also possible to use this file when you want to quickly load a database schema, without running each migration sequentially (for example in your test harness).
 However, if you do not wish to save this file, you could add it to your `.gitignore`, or pass the `--no-dump-schema` command line option.

 To dump the `schema.sql` file without performing any other actions, run `dbmate dump`.
 Unlike other dbmate actions, this command relies on the respective `pg_dump`, `mysqldump`, or `sqlite3` commands being available in your PATH.
-If these tools are not available, dbmate will silenty skip the schema dump step during `up`, `migrate`, or `rollback` actions.
+If these tools are not available, dbmate will silently skip the schema dump step during `up`, `migrate`, or `rollback` actions.
 You can diagnose the issue by running `dbmate dump` and looking at the output:

 ```sh
 $ dbmate dump